georgekoki/lame-chopper/README.md

 It uses OpenCV 4.1.0 to extract image data and to save images.
 So if you plan on tweaking the code/compile it yourself you can download it for free here: https://opencv.org/

+You can find the source code for python or C++ in their respective folders.

 If you have any questions, please send them to my email: georgekoki1999@gmail.com